Skip to content

 Notes: D, A, Bb, C, D, E, F, G, A

 This scale features a lowered third (F natural), giving it an exotic flavor often associated with Middle Eastern music.
+The D Kurd scale creates a mysterious, haunting atmosphere that draws listeners into a meditative state.
+Its unique interval structure allows for complex melodic patterns and sophisticated harmonic interplay.

 D Celtic Minor